Cupping for pelvic floor dysfunction

 Dr. Jenn performing cat/cow movement with cupping treatment at Root To Rise in Saco, Maine

-Ever wonder why people are walking around with circular marks on their back and shoulders and wondering what it is and why they have it?
-It is cupping!
-It is an ancient healing technique that has made its way into modern wellness.
-But how does it actually work?
-Lets break it down:
+Ever wonder why you see people walking around with circular marks on their back or shoulders and wonder what that’s all about?
+That’s cupping — an ancient healing technique that’s made its way into modern wellness and physical therapy.

-• Cupping uses suction (via silicone, glass or plastic) to create a negative pressure on the skin.
-This lifts the tissue pulling blood, fascia and lymph towards the surface, promoting blood flow and circulation to release tight muscles and muscle knots to promote healing from the inside out.
+Cupping uses suction (via silicone, glass, or plastic cups) to create negative pressure on the skin.
+This gentle lift draws blood, fascia, and lymph toward the surface, improving circulation and promoting healing from the inside out.

 • Decreases muscle tension